HomeEngineeringStructural Engineering - Possible Causes of Structural Failure

 5. The Structure Usage

-Every structure is designed and built to withstand a certain amount load.
-A residential house is designed to withhold the weight of the residents living in it.
-If the same building is used as a warehouse, then that structure stands at a risk of being overstressed.
+Every structure is designed and built to withstand a specific load.
+A residential house supports the weight of its residents.
+However, if the same building is used as a warehouse, the structure faces the risk of overstressing.

 Many smaller civil engineering firms specialize in a particular segment of the field.
 Some specialize in projects that focus on the residential market, while others focus on commercial projects such as apartment complexes and office buildings.
 Structural engineers may choose to work on either a specialty or multi-specialty basis, depending on the type of structure they are working on.
 Whatever the case, it is almost certain that structural engineering will continue to grow in importance as time goes by.